maple-labs/pool-v2/README.md

 ## Overview

-This repository contains the core contracts of the Maple V2 protocol that are responsible for the deployment and management of lending pools:
+This repository contains the core contracts of the Maple V2 protocol that are responsible for the deployment and management of Maple Pools:

 | Contract | Description |
 | -------- | ------- |